arr-ai/arrai/docs/docs/std/encoding.md

 ## `//encoding.xml.decode(xml <: string|bytes) <: array`

 `decode` takes either a `string` or `bytes` that represents a XML object and transforms it into an two-dimensional string array.

-By default, it does not strip formatting.
+For details of how Arr.ai encodes XML, see [Encoding](#Encoding) below.

 Usage: